fpsvogel/learn-latin-and-greek/README.md

 ## First step: Grammar

-It's helpful to spend a bit of time on grammar before moving on to easy reading and writing.
+It's helpful to spend some time on grammar before moving on to easy reading and writing.
 Here are some options:

 - 💲[Ancient Greek by the Ranieri-Dowling Method](https://luke-ranieri.myshopify.com/products/ancient-greek-by-the-ranieri-dowling-method-latin-summary-of-forms-of-nouns-verbs-adjectives-pronouns-audio-grammar-tables)
 - [A Digital Tutorial for Ancient Greek](https://daedalus.umkc.edu/FirstGreekBook/index.html)